-The ACS was founded in 2001 in order to promote a liberal, “living” interpretation of the United States Constitution.
+The American Constitution Society was founded in 2001 in order to promote a liberal, “living” interpretation of the United States Constitution.
 David Strauss at the University of Chicago describes a “living constitution” as “one that evolves, changes over time, and adapts to new circumstances, without being formally amended.”

-The ACS had substantial influence during the Obama administration.
-Former Attorney General Eric Holder was a board member of the ACS.
-Former White House staff secretary Lisa Brown, Domestic Policy Council head Melody Barnes, and Vice President Joe Biden’s former chief of staff Ronald Klain also had ties to the organization.
-The ACS also had members on the Obama transition team, and the New York Times speculated that other ACS members would be used to fill judgeships.
+American Constitution Society had substantial influence during the Obama administration.
+President Obama’s first Attorney General, Eric Holder, was a board member of ACS.
+Former White House staff secretary Lisa Brown, Domestic Policy Council head Melody Barnes, and Vice President Joe Biden’s former chief of staff Ron Klain also had ties to the organization.
+ACS also had members on the Obama transition team, and the New York Times speculated that other ACS members would be used to fill judgeships.

-The ACS has also joined with other progressive organizations to form a progressive state policy think tank.
+ACS has also joined with other organizations to form a left-wing state-policy think tank.
 In 2015, the ACS’s “American Legislative and Issue Campaign Exchange” joined with two other similar groups to form the State Innovation Exchange.
-All three groups received a combined total of $9.1 million from George Soros and organizations associated with the liberal billionaire, with the ACS receiving $5.8 million.
+All three groups received a combined total of $9.1 million from George Soros and organizations associated with the liberal billionaire, with ACS receiving $5.8 million.

-The ACS President is Caroline Frederickson.
+Prior to Feingold, Caroline Fredrickson led ACS.
 She is a former legal director at NARAL Pro-Choice America (formerly the National Abortion Rights Action League).
 She also served as chief of staff to U.S. Senator Maria Cantwell (D-Washington).
 She is a senior fellow at the left-of-center Brennan Center for Justice.